brijeshb42/brijeshb42.github.io/_posts/2017-04-11-creating-rte-barebones-editor.md

 In this tutorial series, we will be creating a Rich Text Editor (RTE) using [Draft-js](https://draftjs.org/), [draft-js-plugins](https://www.draft-js-plugins.com) and [React](https://facebook.github.io/react/).

-**Draft-js** is a framework that you can use to build rich text editors with customomised funcationalities.
+**Draft-js** is a framework that you can use to build rich text editors with customised functionalities.
 It stores the editor data in a json structure that you can use to have full control over the rendered HTML.

 **draft-js-plugins** is a wrapper over *Draft-js* and provides easy way to create and use plugins with specific functionalities.